Gender inequality in New Zealand: Overview

-According to the New Zealand Government's Progress Report on Gender Equality, published May 2024, the biggest challenges for achieving gender equality on a national level are increased rates in women’s underutilisation, underemployment, and unemployment, the gender pay gap, high levels of family and sexual violence, and addressing gender inequity in health.
+According to the New Zealand Government's Progress Report on the Beijing Platform for Action, published May 2024, the biggest challenges for achieving gender equality on a national level are increased rates in women's underutilisation, underemployment, and unemployment, the gender pay gap, high levels of family and sexual violence, and addressing gender inequity in health.

-In the World Economic Forum’s 2025 annual report on the Global Gender Gap, New Zealand ranks at 5th place – the only country in the region of Eastern Asia & The Pacific to rank in the Top 10.
+In the World Economic Forum's 2025 annual report on the Global Gender Gap, New Zealand ranks at 5th place – the only country in the region of Eastern Asia & The Pacific to rank in the Top 10.
 The report analyses the gender gap through four dimensions: economic participation and opportunity, educational attainment, health and survival, and political empowerment.
 The overall gender parity score for New Zealand in 2025 sits at 82.7%, slightly below the peak of 85.6% achieved in 2023.
 The decline is partially due to the drop in political empowerment, with Parity in ministerial positions dropping from 81.8 percent in 2023 to 53.8 percent in 2025 and Parliamentary representation dropping after the achievement of full parity in 2023.
 The Economic Participation and Opportunity subindex is following a downward trend, dropping to 70% parity for the first time since 2007.
+A limitation of the report is that the score is not affected when men are disadvantaged compared to women.
+That is, a gender gaps favouring women are not counted as gaps.

+The Basic Index of Gender Inequality (BIGI) seeks to address the shortcomings of WEF Global Gender Gap index and other gender inequality measures by selecting the most broadly applicable metrics and including disadvantages faced by men in the score.
+BIGI has three dimensions, educational opportunities in childhood, healthy life expectancy, and, overall life satisfaction.
+New Zealand scores -0.01709 and is in fifth place globally when ranked by BIGIs average absolute deviation from parity.
+A negative score in BIGI indicates that men are disadvantaged compared to women.